nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Steps 1e1-1e2 are repeated until a valid note is input by the Physiotherapist.
       <br>Use case resumes from step 2.<br>

-**Use case: UC03- Setting a reminder for an appointment**
+**Use case: UC03- Setting a reminder note for an appointment**

 **Preconditions: Client must have at least one appointment.**

 **MSS**

-1. Physiotherapists sets a reminder for an appointment made for a client.
+1. Physiotherapists sets a reminder note for an appointment made for a client.
-2. PhysioPal creates a reminder for the client with the reminder time provided.
+2. PhysioPal creates a reminder note for the client with the reminder time provided.
-3. PhysioPal confirms creation of reminder and displays a success message.
+3. PhysioPal confirms creation of reminder note and displays a success message.

    Use case ends.